ABB 3BSC690086R1 Module Termination Unit – Obsolete S800 I/O Spare Part

 Technical Dossier

 DriveKNMS maintains a dedicated procurement channel for discontinued ABB S800 I/O components.
 The RLON-01 is a LONWORKS communication adapter designed to integrate S800 I/O stations into LONWORKS-based control networks, commonly deployed alongside ABB Advant OCS, MOD 300, and early AC450/AC460 DCS environments.
-As ABB has long discontinued this product line, verified physical stock is finite and diminishing globally.
+As ABB has long discontinued this product line, RFQ-reviewed sourcing status is finite and diminishing globally.

 Note: Electrical parameters not independently verified are intentionally omitted.
 Specifications above are based on publicly available ABB documentation.
 Always cross-reference with your system's engineering drawings before installation.